Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Fantastic.
 Now, all we have to do is scan the Protobuf bytes for classic ad URL signatures like /pagead/ to bound our field search, then move backward from there until we find the target(s) field tags and thus field keys we would like to denature (e.g. 49399797 –> 49399796).

-Notice how the Protobuf response payload is 1.87 MiB?
-As I said, Google makes it computationally expensive to decode, alter, and re-encode without the C++ source proto files, but a quick linear scan takes no effort at all.
+It would be computationally expensive to decode, alter, and re-encode without the original .proto files, but a quick linear byte scan takes almost no effort!

 Walking backward from the ad marker